ancuongnguyen07/AdvancedNetworking/assignments/task-quic.md

 When the transfer is concluded there should be two files with `.sqlog` suffix in your quiche directory, for client- and server-side qlogs.
 You can use the **[Qvis tool](https://qvis.quictools.info/)** to visualize and analyze the logs.
+In the "_Manage files_" tab, use Option 2 to upload your qlogs.
+Then, the "_Sequence_" and "_Multiplexing_" tabs will be useful for the following questions.

 In MyCourses, answer the following questions: